3rdRingwood/3rdringwood.github.io/gdpr/index.md

 #### Subject Access

-Any person who is the subject of personal data held by the Group may make a subject access request by contacting the Chairman.
+Any person who is the subject of personal data held by the Group may make a subject access request by contacting the Chairperson.
 The request will be processed in accordance with current regulation.

 Adults may access their personal data by logging into Compass.
 Adults are encouraged to keep this up-to-date themselves.